hellenike/textbook/docs/topics/module4/relative-pronoun/index.md

 ## The relative pronoun

 The relative pronoun is used to create dependent clauses that further describe or define a noun or pronoun in a sentence.
 The relative pronoun in English is *who, which,* or *that*.
+When the relative pronoun refers to a person or persons, translate it *who* and notice that pronouns are inflected in English.
+The genitive is *whose*, the dative would be *to/for whom* and the accusative is *whom*.

 **Declension of ὅς, ἥ, ὅ**